bitcoin-computer/monorepo/packages/lib/README.md

 ## Use on a Server

-### Install

-Run the commands below in an empty folder.
+To install, run the commands below

 <font size=1>